 Tennis boasts the most narrow pay gap of any major sport.
-Since 2007, all four Grand Slams – The Australian Open, French Open, Wimbledon, and U.S. Open – pay out equal prize money to its male and female winners.
+Since 2007, all four Grand Slams – The Australian Open, French Open, Wimbledon, and U.S. Open – pay out equal prize money to their male and female winners.
 It’s not a coincidence that tennis legends Serena Williams, Maria Sharapova, and Li Na are among the only female athletes to have ever cracked the Forbes list.

-Prize money at tournaments – which is tied to sponsors, television deals, and ticket prices – have increased in recent years due to superstars like Roger Federer and Rafael Nadal.
+Prize money at tournaments – which is tied to sponsors, television deals, and ticket prices – has increased in recent years due to superstars like Roger Federer and Rafael Nadal.
 At equal-pay events like the Grand Slams, these increases have benefited women.
 But outside top tournaments, women are rarely paid fairly.
 In a study of the top 100 players on the ATP and WTA tennis circuits, the New York Times calculated that female tennis players make 80 cents to every dollar their male counterparts make, which mirrored the U.S. gender pay gap at large in 2017.

 It would be easy to carve the pay gap in tennis down to men’s tournaments generating more revenue, but there is not a uniform, international scale for prize money across minor and major tournaments.
 For instance, at the 2015 China Open, the men’s champion earned 67% of what the women’s championship earned.
-But at a tournament in Rio de Janeiro five months later, the women’s champion earned 14% of the male winner’s payout.
+But at a tournament in Rio de Janeiro five months later, the female champion earned 14% of the male winner’s payout.

 Basketball is often used as one of the worst examples of pay inequality in professional sports.
 To set the stage, last year’s first pick in the WNBA draft, A’ja Wilson, earned a salary of $52,564 for her rookie season.
 DeAndre Ayton, her NBA counterpart, earned $5,091,500 for his rookie season.
-For its older stars, The WNBA has a max salary cap of $117,500, whereas some of the NBA’s best players earn close to 300 times more, such as Stephen Curry at $34.7 million or Lebron James at $33.3 million.
+For its older stars, the WNBA has a max salary cap of $117,500, whereas some of the NBA’s best players earn close to 300 times more, such as Stephen Curry at $34.7 million or Lebron James at $33.3 million.
 In short, the WNBA’s best veterans are making a fraction of what the NBA’s worst players make.
 Here are the projected minimum and maximum salary figures for full-time players in the 2019-2020 seasons:

 As we've noted, male leagues often generate significantly more revenue than female leagues, and that’s certainly true in professional basketball.
 However, Forbes estimates that the WNBA teams pay out only 23% of the league’s total revenue ($51.5 million) to their players, whereas the NBA teams pays out roughly 50% of the league’s total revenue ($5.9 billion) to their players.
 Within this incongruent business model, WNBA stars are losing out on hundreds of thousands of dollars.